 The Croftwood Unit II development, which was approved in 2018, includes 55 single-family units on a 25.5-acre site, achieved a density of approximately 2.2 units per acre of residential use and 10.2 acres of open space within the PD-2.5 zone.
-The West Oaks subdivision, which was approved in 2013, was developed within the PD-6B zone at a maximum of 6 units per gross acre.
+The West Oaks subdivision, which was approved in 2013, was developed in PD-6B at a maximum of 6 units per gross acre.